My name is Forrest Mallard and I’ve been on a non-stop traveling odyssey since 2005.

 I hope to inspire people to get off their butts and go far a walk.
 Around the block or across the continent.
 With this blog, I can hopefully build a great resource for you to plan your hikes, select your gear, and share your own stories.

-I’ll try to keep everyone updated as to which trails I will be on, so if you would like to join me, I would love to see you on the trail!
+I’ll try to keep everyone updated as to which trails I will be on, so if you would like to join me on a trek, I would love that!

 - “to walk heavily or noisily.“